Physics102-General Physics II - Second Semester 2026, Term 252

 Electric flux, Gauss’ law

-Charged isolated conductor, cylindrical symmetry
+Charged isolated conductor, Cylindrical symmetry

 Planar and spherical symmetry